 Infusion 2: The liquor was a darker golden yellow with a smoky, medical and citrus smell.
 While the liquor was darker, the flavour was still mellow and mostly tasted medical and citrus.

-Infusion 3: Colour-wise, the liquor was darker with lager range of flavours from smoky, medical, woodsy, citrus and a long linger of the earthy notes.
+Infusion 3: Colour-wise, the liquor was darker with a larger range of flavours from smoky, medical, woodsy, citrus and a long linger of earthy notes.
 The tea was less sweet and fruity.

 Infusion 4: This infusion was very similar to Infusion 3 – a mixture of earthy, smoky, and citrus.
 The sip ended with some sourness.